mzmine/mzmine_documentation/docs/module_docs/uv/uv_correlation_dashboard/uv_correlation_dashboard.md

 ![correlation_dashboard_controls.png](correlation_dashboard_controls.png)

-5. The trace selection allows selecting a specific other detector trace in case no correlation was found or the correlation was not executed yet.
+1. The trace selection allows selecting a specific other detector trace in case no correlation was found or the correlation was not executed yet.
-6. Set an additional RT shift to the other detector trace.
-This is useful during method optimisation to determine the shift between the other detector and the MS. This shift can then be set in the wizard or the [Shift traces](../uv_shift_trim_bin_traces/uv_shift_trim_bin_traces.md) module.
+2. Set an additional RT shift to the other detector trace.
+This is useful during method optimisation to determine the shift between the other detector and the MS. This shift can then be set in the wizard or the [Shift traces](../uv_shift_trim_bin_traces/uv_shift_trim_bin_traces.md) module. * *Note**: this shift is applied onto already existing shifts, e.g. the default wizard shift.
+When reprocessing add this shift to the existing one.
-7. **Filter MS features** sets the RT filter (**8**) of the feature table to the RT range of the currently selected other detector feature.
-This allows you to investigate all MS features that have their peak maximum in the RT range of the other detector feature.
+3. **Filter MS features** sets the RT filter (**4**) of the feature table to the RT range of the currently selected other detector feature.
+This allows you to investigate all MS features that have their peak maximum in the RT range of the other detector feature.<br>

-   **Define as correlated** allows you to manually specify which feature should be marked as correlated.
+   **Define as correlated** allows you to manually specify which feature should be marked as correlated.<br>
    **Clear selected correlation** removes the currently selected correlated feature from the selected MS feature.
 Note that there may be more than one correlated feature.
 This button only removes a single one.